 - 7 Possible Side Effects of These Two Programs

-There are three types of programs that DietBet provides, depending on your level of experience, motivation, and other factors.
-Here are the game types provided by this platform:
+There are three types of diet bet programs that DietBet provides, depending on your level of experience, motivation, fitness goals, and other factors.
+Here are the game types for money provided by this platform:

 - The Jackpot Challenge – this game is played between several teams and the winning ones will receive the prize;